 To get ...Continue Reading → Share

 People are screaming all over the country.
 They are angry and upset that the jury in the Casey Anthony murder case made the wrong decision and that there was no justice.
 There is an old saying in American criminal law ‘It is better to set a thousand guilty men free than to convict just one innocent man’.
-This expression could ...Continue Reading → Share
+This expression ...Continue Reading → Share

 In Missouri, a Court may order child support to be paid by one parent to another in divorce cases, legal separation cases, child custody cases and child support cases.
 (Under certain circumstances, a court may also order temporary support in an Order of Protection case.

-Depending on the specific facts of the case, a court may order either or both parents to ...Continue Reading → Share
+Depending on the specific facts of the case, a court may order either or both parents ...Continue Reading → Share

 Missouri is a no-fault state.
 It is not necessary to show that either one of the parties was at fault.
 The statutory basis for a divorce in Missouri is that there is no reasonable likelihood that the marriage can be preserved and, therefore, the marriage is irretrievably broken.

-Since Missouri is a no-fault divorce state, one does not have to prove that ...Continue Reading → Share
+Since Missouri is a no-fault divorce state, one does not have to prove ...Continue Reading → Share

 In the simplest terms, an uncontested divorce means that both parties agree that the marriage is and should be ended.
 In many states, a finding a fault is required in order for a court to enter an order dissolving a marriage.
 Missouri is a no-fault state.